Rohingya say Myanmar targeted the educated in genocide

-The last time Mohammed Hashim saw his brother alive, he begged for his life, his arms bound behind his back as soldiers marched the 35-year-old teacher away.
+Mohammed Hashim hid in the hills and watched as his brother begged for his life, his arms bound behind his back as soldiers marched the 35-year-old teacher away.
+It was the last time he saw him alive.

 Soldiers targeted the educated, they said, so there would be no community leaders left willing to speak up against the pervasive abuse.